WGBH-MLA/AAPB2/app/views/override/about-the-american-archive.md

 <footer>Television and Video Preservation (1997), a Library of Congress
 report</footer>

-The Library of Congress and WGBH in Boston have embarked on a project to preserve for posterity the most significant public television and radio programs of the past 60 years: The American Archive of Public Broadcasting.
+The Library of Congress and GBH in Boston have embarked on a project to preserve for posterity the most significant public television and radio programs of the past 60 years: The American Archive of Public Broadcasting.
 The American people have made a huge investment in public radio and television over